Iamthevk/coffeemasters/README.md

 3. Download live server extension on VS code:

 - Open project and click to Go Live from the status bar to turn the server on/off.
-Go Live Control Preview

 - Right click on a HTML file from Explorer Window and click on Open with Live Server.